glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/using_navkit.md

 First we need to extract the original NAVP and AIRG.

 ## Loading a NAVP file and AIRG from the game files
-Go to GlacierKit and on the `Game content` tab, search for `navp`.
-Scroll down until you see `greedy/mission_raccoon/scene_raccoon_basic.navp`.
-Click it and then click the `Extract file` button and save it to your computer, keeping track of where you saved it to.
+In NavKit, click `File > Open Navp from Rpkg`.
+In the dropdown, scroll down until you see `greedy/mission_raccoon/scene_raccoon_basic.navp`.
+Click it and then click `Open Navp`.

-Now search for `airg`.
-Scroll down until you see `greedy/mission_raccoon/scene_raccoon_basic_scene.airg`.
-Likewise, click it and then click the `Extract file` button and save it to your computer.
+Now, click `File > Open Airg from Rpkg`.
+In the dropdown, scroll down until you see `greedy/mission_raccoon/scene_raccoon_basic_scene.airg`.
+Click it and then click `Open Airg`.

-Now switch to NavKit, and press the `Load Navp` button on the `Navp menu`, which is the left sidebar.

-Select the `.navp` file you saved and press the `Open` button to load it.

-Now press the `Load Airg` button on the `Airg menu` at the bottom of the right sidebar.

-Select the `.airg` file you saved and press the `Open` button to load it.
-It may take a minute to load the `.airg` file.

 Once they are both done loading, you should see both the NAVP and AIRG displayed in NavKit.
 ![new_york_navp_and_airg.jpg](resources/new_york_navp_and_airg.jpg)